1. Learning the ropes of business management and leading teams at the BBC.

 - Legal secretary.

-And at the higher level, you could train as a:
+And at the higher level of a business administration apprenticeship, you could train as a:

 - Officer manager.